 How to File a Restraining Order in Florida: A Step-by-Step Guide

-Would you like to learn more about injunctions in Florida?
-Read our free post “What is an Injunction?
+To learn more about injunctions in Florida, read our free post “What is an Injunction?
 Meaning, Types, & Implications of Florida Injunctions.”

 What is a Florida Restraining Order?

 You may hear the terms “restraining order,” “protective order,” and “order of protection” used interchangeably.
 They’re all terms used by different states or under different circumstances to achieve the same thing.
 In Florida, these orders are called “injunctions for protection.”

 When you file for a restraining order, you are the petitioner.
 The person you want to be restrained is the respondent.
 The restraining order, if granted, tells the respondent not to do certain things.
 Some common examples include contacting the petitioner, going to the petitioner’s home, and going to the petitioner’s workplace.
 Some types of restraining orders, such as an injunction for protection against domestic violence, prohibit the restrained person from possessing firearms.
 Violation of a restraining order may result in additional restrictions, punishment for contempt of court, or, in some cases, criminal charges.